-Overall, the District's financial outlook has maintained a relatively stable short-term position during the year ending June 30, 2020.
-The primary enterprise fund challenges relate to deferred infrastructure repairs and replacement of the water and wastewater funds and long-term costs.
+Overall, the District's financial outlook has maintained a relatively stable short-term position during the year ending June 30, 2022.
+The primary enterprise fund challenges relate to deferred infrastructure repairs and replacement in the water and wastewater systems.
 Currently, the District is evaluating deferred infrastructure needs and is utilizing grants obtained from the State of California for much of this effort.
-Identifying costs and rate impacts to fund the deferred infrastructure were completed in 2020.
+Identifying costs and rate impacts to fund the deferred infrastructure were completed in 2020 and the new water rates set aside funds for long-term capital projects.
 The future of the fire department's operation will also be a significant District effort in the future.

-THIS PAGE INTENTIONALLY LEFT BLANK.
+THIS PAGE IS INTENTIONALLY LEFT BLANK